Chinon

 Chinon ([ʃinɔ̃]) is a commune in the Indre-et-Loire department, Centre-Val de Loire, France.

 The traditional province around Chinon, Touraine, became a favorite resort of French kings and their nobles beginning in the late 15th and early 16th centuries.
 The Renaissance châteaux which they built new or erected on the foundations of old fortresses earned this part of the Loire Valley the nickname "The Garden of France."
 Chinon played an important and strategic role during the Middle Ages, serving both French and English kings.

 Chinon is known for its wine, castle, and historic town.
-Its part of the Loire Valley been registered as a UNESCO World Heritage Site since 2000.
+Its part of the Loire Valley has been registered as a UNESCO World Heritage Site since 2000.

 History

 The historic town of Chinon is on the banks of the river Vienne about 10 km from where it joins the Loire.
 Settlement in Chinon dates from prehistoric times, with a pronounced importance for both French and English history in the Middle Ages.
 At this period rivers were the main trade routes, and the Vienne joins both the fertile regions of the Poitou and the city of Limoges, and is a tributary of the Loire, which acted as a traffic thoroughfare.
 The site was fortified early on, and by the 5th century a Gallo-Roman castrum had been established there.

 Towards the mid 5th century, a disciple of St Martin, St Mexme, established first a hermitage, and then a monastery to the east of the town.
 This religious foundation bearing his name flourished in the medieval period, being rebuilt and extended four times.
 The eventual complex contained a large and highly decorated church and a square of canons' residences.
 Closure and partial demolition during and after the Revolution of 1789 have damaged this once very important church.
-The imposing second façade still stands, with its nave dating from the year 1000 A.D.
+The imposing second façade still stands, with its nave dating from the year 1000 AD.
 Its important remains have been restored as historical monument and a cultural centre.

-During the Middle Ages, Chinon further developed, especially under Henry II (Henry Plantagenêt, Count of Anjou, and crowned King of England in 1154).
+During the Middle Ages, Chinon further developed, especially under Henry II (Henry Plantagenêt, Count of Anjou, crowned King of England in 1154).
 The castle was rebuilt and extended, becoming his administrative center and a favourite residence.
 It was where court was frequently held during the Angevin Empire.